Join the MOOT 2026

 Interviews

-• Then, the interviews will be held with the selected applicants during week 47.
+• Then, the interviews will be held with the selected applicant during week 48.

 Interviews: